jsspen/listeners-friend/README.md

 4. Run the program: `python listeners_friend.py`
 5. Select type of input source from given options
    - Option 1: Add a list of albums in the format `artist - album`, each on a new line, to `input.txt`
-   - Option 2: Provide the URL for a list from RateYourMusic.com
+   - Option 2, 6, 8: Provide a URL for supported source
-   - Option 3: No user input needed
+   - Options 3, 4: No user input needed, fully automated
+   - Options 5, 7: Interactive user input selection
-6. A new playlist will be created in your account!
+6. A new playlist will be created directly in your Spotify account, ready to play!

 ## How It Works